Namak Haram Deorhi

-Namak Haram Deorhi (Bengali:নিমোক হারাম দেওরহি, lit:Traitor's Gate) was the palace of Mir Jafar.
-It is located just opposite to the Jafarganj Cemetery in the Lalbagh area of the town of Murshidabad and near Mahimapur in the Indian state of West Bengal.
+Namak Haram Deorhi (নিমোক হারাম দেওরহি, lit.
+'Traitor's Gate'), originally known as Jafragunj Deohri, was the palace of Mir Jafar.
+It is located in Murshidabad, just opposite to the Jafarganj Cemetery in the Lalbagh area, in the Indian state of West Bengal.
 Namak Haram Deorhi refers to both the place of Mir Jafar and the main gate which leads to the palace.
 This building was used as the residence of Mir Jafar, before he ascended the musnad of Bengal or when he was the Commander-in-Chief of the subha.

 Etymology

 Namak Haram is a Hindi phrase which means "one who is treacherous" or "one who cannot be trusted" while Deorhi is a word in Hindi which means "gate".
 So the total sums up to "the gate to him who cannot be trusted".
 It has been named so because Mir Jafar and Mir Miran asked Muhammad-Ali-Beg to kill Nawab Siraj ud-Daulah just for the reason so that Mir Jafar could become the next Nawab of Bengal.
 Furthermore, his betrayal of his master during the Battle of Plassey eventually led to the total annexation of East India by the East India Company.
 "Namak Haram Deorhi" is also known by its English transliterated name, the "Traitor's Gate".